 This is not the most definitive list on the subject, but does cover the majority of symptoms I've seen on this type of ignition system:

 - Misfire codes that light up the check engine light (CEL) on your instrument cluster.

 - Engine misfire that DOES NOT light up the check engine light (CEL).

 - Smell of unburned gasoline coming out of the tailpipe.

 - Rotten egg smell coming out of the tailpipe.
 This is due to the unburned gasoline from the misfiring cylinder over loading the catalytic converter.

 - Really bad gas mileage.

 - Lack of power as you accelerate the vehicle down the road.

 What Tools Do I Need?

-A Scan Tool (Automotive Diagnostics Scanner) is not needed.
-Even if you suspect a Misfire, you don't need a scan tool to find out which cylinder is the one that is misfiring.
-You can perform the cylinder balance test yourself on your Suzuki Verona, Test 1 will help you with this.
+A scan tool (automotive diagnostic scanner) is not needed.
+Even if you suspect a misfire, you don't need a scan tool to find out which cylinder is the one that is misfiring.
+You can perform the cylinder balance test yourself on your Suzuki Verona, TEST 1 will help you with this.
 You'll need: